MuindiStephen/onboarding-customers-api/README.md

 - It is an auth microservice that performs sign-up. email verification, sign-in, token generation(jwts)
 - Deployed using docker-compose because it contains 2 servioes that isPostgresSQL DB & Springboot application itself to docker containerised environment

+> NB: Migrate to Microservices .
+Check this repo

 ```
 MIT License